Zshader/KQL-for-Azure/README.md

 Log Analytics - Azure Activity Table - Resources

-The following can be used as a reference for the previous chapters
+The following can be used as a reference for quering into a Log Analytics workspace for AzureActivity Table

     // This shows the count of rows in the table.
 This depends on the time range you choose in Log Analytics AzureActivity